Charles Hodge

-Charles Hodge (December 27, 1797 – June 19, 1878) was a Reformed Presbyterian theologian and principal of Princeton Theological Seminary between 1851 and 1878.
+Charles Hodge (December 27, 1797 – June 19, 1878) was a Presbyterian theologian in the area of reformed theology.
+He was also principal of Princeton Theological Seminary between 1851 and 1878.

-He was a leading exponent of the Princeton Theology, an orthodox Calvinist theological tradition in America during the 19th century.
+He was a leading exponent of the Princeton Theology, an orthodox Reformed and Presbyterian theological tradition in America during the 19th century.
 He advocated for the authority of the Bible as the Word of God.
 Many of his ideas were adopted in the 20th century by Fundamentalists and Evangelicals.

 Biography

 Charles Hodge's father, Hugh, was the son of Andrew Hodge who was a successful international businessman emigrated from Northern Ireland early in the eighteenth century.
 Hugh graduated from Princeton College in 1773 and served as a military surgeon in the Revolutionary War, after which he practiced medicine in Philadelphia.
 Hugh married Bostonian orphan Mary Blanchard, Hodge's mother, in 1790.

 Hodge's two brothers died in the Yellow Fever Epidemic of 1793 and another yellow fever epidemic in 1795.
 Hugh Lenox, was born in 1796 and survived his childhood.
 He is Charles Hodge's brother.
 Hugh Lenox became an authority in obstetrics.
 He maintained a good relationship with Charles and provided financial assistance to him.
 Charles was born on December 27, 1797.
 His father died seven months later of complications from the yellow fever he had contracted in the epidemic of 1795.
 They were brought up by relatives and Mary Hodge.
 She, with the help of the family's minister Ashbel Green, also provided the customary Presbyterian religious education using the Westminster Shorter Catechism.
 They moved to Somerville, New Jersey in 1810 in order to attend a classical academy, and again to Princeton in 1812 in order to enter Princeton College, a school originally organized to train Presbyterian ministers.
 As Charles prepared to enter the college, Princeton Theological Seminary was being established by the Presbyterian Church as a separate institution for training ministers in response to a perceived inadequacy in the training ministers were receiving at the university as well as the perception that the college was drifting from orthodoxy.
 Also in 1812, Ashbel Green, the Hodge's old minister, became president of the college.

 Archibald Alexander, the initial president of Princeton Seminary, offered help to Hodge.
 He instructing him Greek and accompanying him on itinerant preaching excursions.
 Hodge named his first son after Alexander.
 Hodge developed close friendships with future Episcopalian bishops John Johns and Charles McIlvaine, as well as future Princeton College president John Mclean.
 In 1815, amid a period of intense religious fervor among the students inspired by Green and Alexander, Hodge joined the local Presbyterian church and resolved to enter the ministry.
 He enrolled at the seminary shortly after finishing his undergraduate studies in 1816.
 The course of study was tough, forcing students to recite scripture in its original languages and employ the dogmatics written in Latin in the 17th century by Reformed scholastic Francis Turretin as a theological textbook.
 Professors Alexander and Samuel Miller also inculcated an intense piety in their students.